 Agents that represent child models want children with personalities who work well with strangers and feel comfortable on set.

-The type of bookings for child models are usually more commercial in nature such print work in catalogs, flyers, and magazine ads.
+Bookings for child models are usually more commercial in nature such as print work in catalogs, flyers and magazine ads.
 However, there are several top designers with children's clothing lines such as Calvin Klein, Abercrombie & Fitch, and Guess.

 Learn About the Diverse World of Male Modeling

-When most people think of male models they automatically think of male supermodels Tyson Beckford, David Gandy, Marcus Schenkenberg, Gabriel Aubry, and Sean O'Pry.
-However, there are many other types of models whose names you wouldn't know but who are earning a lucrative income working as commercial, fitness, fit, and parts models.
+Although they may not be household names like the women in the industry, male models like Tyson Beckford, David Gandy, Marcus Schenkenberg, Gabriel Aubry and Sean O'Pry have all carved a name for themselves in the modeling world.
+However, there are many other types of models whose names you wouldn't know, but who are earning a lucrative income working as commercial, fitness and parts models.
 They work with commercial clients, manufacturers, suppliers, pharmaceutical companies, airlines, automobile manufacturers, fitness companies and much more.
 Even if you can't be the next supermodel you may fit into one of these categories of male models.